LinneaHuynh291234/Financial-Crime-Detection-During-Trade-Wars-2025/README.md

 # Fraud Detection on Trade-Based Money Laundering (TBML)
-**Simulated Data – Nordea Open Banking Format**

-A data science project simulating and detecting trade-based money laundering (TBML) in Nordic banking transactions.
-This project uses simulated data based on the **Nordea Open Banking API** format and integrates dynamic currency conversion through the **Riksbanken API**.
+### 🧾 Project Overview

+This data science project simulates and detects **Trade-Based Money Laundering (TBML)** in corporate banking transactions, focusing on behavioral patterns that emerge during **tariff and sanctions-related tension** (e.g., China vs US).

+### 🕒 Simulation Context

+- **Date Range**: Simulated data covers the period from **2025-04-02 to 2025-12-31**
+- **Scenario Assumption**:  In mid-2025, a trade war escalation introduces new tariffs and restrictions, leading to unusual or suspicious transaction patterns.

 ### Project Inspiration
 This project is inspired by the study: